 Oregon’s medical cannabis program may be confusing, messy, underfunded, and poorly regulated—but it’s hardly alone.
 Rachel Knox, a Portland doctor and cannabis advocate who specializes in cannabinoid medicine, says she doesn’t “think there’s a state yet that has built a medical program in the right way.”
 (Knox is also on the Oregon Cannabis Commission, but told the Mercury she was speaking on her own behalf, not as a representative of the commission.)

 “I think all these states are going to have to start from scratch if they want to maintain a medical program that fits alongside, or can be encompassed by, an adult-use [recreational] marketplace,” says Knox.
 “I think they can survive together—I really do—but you have to establish it in an ecosystem built for that.”

 Knox envisions a system in which growers, processors, and retailers are regulated under the same system—with no distinctions for “medical” or “recreational”—but patients who have a doctor’s approval will have access to more potent products and be eligible to pay reduced prices.
 She compares it to how we buy aspirin now: low-dose is available over-the-counter, while people with prescriptions can buy it in a stronger form.

-There’s now at least some precedent for such a system: In May 2019, Colorado merged its recreational and medical cannabis systems, though it’s too early to tell if the change has been successful.
+There’s now at least some precedent for such a system: Earlier this year, Colorado merged its recreational and medical cannabis systems, though it’s too early to tell if the change has been successful.
 A similar proposal is in the Oregon Cannabis Commission’s list of recommendations from earlier this year.